react-epfl/chachachat/protocol.md

         // ... are defined as virtual fields.
         nbSent: Int // number of sent messages.
       },
-      rooms: [ Room ], // rooms/threads the user initiated or was invited to.
-Stored as embedded.
+      rooms: [ RoomRef ], // rooms/threads the user initiated or was invited to.
       phrases: [ String ], // phrases the user might exchange
       createdAt: Date, // when the user joined the chat network
       lastSeen: Date // when the user has last been seen